orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 ## Migration Details

-Internally, the OrientDB's Neo4j Importer tool makes use of the Neo4j's `java` API to read the graph database from Neo4j and of the OrientDB's `java` API to store the graph into OrientDB.
+Internally, the _Neo4j to OrientDB Importer_ makes use of the Neo4j's `java` API to read the graph database from Neo4j and of the OrientDB's `java` API to store the graph into OrientDB.

 The import consists of four phases: